arsari/AnalyticsWeb/README.md

 | Sign Out                | logout              |                                                                                                |
 |                         | logout_error        | error_message, alert_impression                                                                |

-Ths following global parameters apply to all of the above **events**:
+Ths following global parameters apply to to the majority of the above **events**:

 | Global Parameters              |
 | ------------------------------ |